nilforooshan/mbend/README.md

 # [5,]  39.18292  45.84555  73.13431  94.23170 100.17942
 ```

-Please note that the default parameters `max.iter = 10000, small.positive = 0.0001` could be omitted.
+Please note that the default parameters `max.iter = 10000, small.positive = 0.0001, method = "hj"` could be omitted (`"hj"` refers to Jorjani et al., 2003).
 Comparing the results with unweighted bending:

 ```r
 bend(V)